Incorporate a Business in California

 Apply for an EIN

 Apply for a Federal Employer Identification Number (EIN) under the corporate name.
 In California, this will also serve as your State Tax Identification Number.
-You will also have to arrange for a bank account under this number for accounting purposes.
-Your financial institution will want a copy of the EIN as well as a Certificate of Registration from the Secretary of State.
+You will also need your EIN to set up a bank account for your Corporation.
+Your financial institution will want a copy of the EIN as well as your entity’s certificate of registration from the Secretary of State.

 Obtain Licenses and Permits